ftrackhq/ftrack-connect/doc/developing/hooks/action_discover.rst

 ftrack.action.discover
 **********************

-The action.discover hook is triggered from the ftrack interface to request a list of available actions for launching.
-For more information, see :ref:`ftrack:using/extending/launch_action`.
+The *action.discover* hook is triggered from the ftrack interface to request a list of available actions for launching.
+For more information, see :ref:`ftrack:using/actions`.

 The default hook is a placeholder and should be extended to include a complete list of actions that can be launched.